 Class and collective actions.
 Defends cases alleged as collective and class actions, including numerous FLSA collective actions and other multi-plaintiff cases.

 Administrative Proceedings.
-Represents employers in proceedings before the Equal Employment Opportunity Commission, the US Department of Labor, and the Indiana Civil Rights Commission, among other agencies.
+Represents employers in proceedings before the Equal Employment Opportunity Commission and the US Department of Labor, among other agencies.

 Mediations and negotiations.
 Represents employers and corporate clients in formal, court-ordered settlement conferences and mediation programs and in informal, voluntary claim resolution negotiations.